EdoardoLaGreca/scrtp/README.md

 Screen teleport - low latency remote screen control.

+⚠ The development is at a standstill due to missing documentation on the SVT-AV1 library, more info [here](https://gitlab.com/AOMediaCodec/SVT-AV1/-/issues/1941).

 ⚠ This repo is still under heavy development.
 A release will be available in the Releases section on GitHub when both the client and the server will be fully functioning.